pan-i18n/pan-data/specs/Addresses.md

 This specification defines the schema of the data and metadata for addresses.

+## Goal

+The goal for representing addresses is to represent the most common usages for addresses is modern online applications, which are:

+* Billing
+* Account sign-ups
+* Mapping
+* Geolocation

 ## Data Schema

 Here is an example data representation of an address in the US: